timothywtan/sinatra-students/README.md

 ---
-tags: student-project, sinatra, sequel-orm, rspec
+tags: student-project, sinatra, activerecord, rspec
 language: ruby
 ---

 # Sinatra Students

-You're going to build a full CRUD application for the Student Website, powered by Sinatra.
+You're going to build a full CRUD application for the Student Website, powered by Sinatra and ActiveRecord.

 # Setup